abuenco/WikiWally/README.md

 # WikiWally Discord Bot
 ## About the Project

 WikiWally is a Discord Bot that retrieves Wikipedia articles using the PyMediaWiki Python wrapper for the MediaWiki API.
 Users can input commands accompanied by a query to find the article that most closely matches it.
-Users who are feeling more adventurous can also retrieve one to ten random articles.
+Users who are feeling more adventurous can also retrieve one to ten random articles and maybe learn something new.

 The Wikpedia article retrieved by the bot is displayed in a Discord embed in the channel where the command was executed: